Ethereum-Anywhere/eaminer/README.md

-# nsfminer (no stinkin' fees)
+# eaminer -- Ethereum Anywhere miner

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)
 [![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg)][Gitter]

 > Ethereum (ethash) miner with OpenCL, CUDA and stratum support

-**nsfminer** is an Ethash GPU mining application: with nsfminer you can mine every coin which relies on an Ethash Proof of Work.
+**eaminer** is an Ethash Heterogeneous mining application: you can/should be able to mine on pretty much any device any coin that relies on an Ethash Proof of Work.

-This is a direct descendent of the Ethminer project at https://github.com/ethereum-mining/ethminer.
-Since that project is largely abandoned and unmanaged this personal version is published with the hope that it may continue to be useful.
-In the spirit of open source problem reports and pull requests are welcome, but please use git-clang-format on your requests.

-**Project Owner & Developer** @jean-m-cyr
+This project is a fork from [nsfminer](https://github.com/no-fee-ethereum-mining/nsfminer) that was archived.
+This project adds a SYCL Heterogeneous backend.
+SYCL is a heterogeneous programming model developed by
+Khronos (sort of OpenCL successor).
+Several SYCL implementations exist and this project was tested with hipSYCl and Intel/LLVM.
+These two implementations allows targeting pretty much any hardware today without having to use through OpenCL.

+## New features

+* SYCL mining (tested on AMD/HIP, NVIDIA/CUDA, Intel/L0, OpenMP and OpenCL)

 ## Features